tobiasschaefer/micronaut-camunda-bpm/README.md

 * Micronaut beans are resolved from the application context if they are [referenced by expressions or Java class names](#invoking-java-delegates) within the process models.
 * The process engine [integrates with Micronaut's transaction manager](#using-micronaut-data-jdbc-or-micronaut-data-jpa).
 Optionally, micronaut-data-jdbc or micronaut-data-jpa are supported.
 * The process engine can be configured with [generic properties](#generic-properties).
+* The [Camunda REST API and the Webapps](#rest-api-and-webapps) are supported (currently only for Jetty).
 * The [process engine configuration](#custom-process-engine-configuration) and the [job executor configuration](#custom-jobexecutor-configuration) can be customized programmatically.
 * A Camunda admin user is created if configured by [properties](#properties) and not present yet (including admin group and authorizations).
 * Camunda BPM's telemetry feature is automatically deactivated during test execution
-* Camunda REST API and Webapps (currently only for Jetty)

 # Getting Started